slaclab/edm2pydm/docs/source/example-walk-through/convert_existing_edm.rst

 It will have similar and additional properties as a ``PyDMLabel``.

-* Note how I added the labels above, we already covered those labels in this walk-through above.
+* Note how I added the the other labels, we already covered those labels in this walk-through above.
 If you need to change one thing for multiple widgets of the same type, you can select all of them (mouse drag or Ctrl+left click) and change it for all at once, for example I took out the ``alarmSensitiveBorder`` property Off from the EGU labels:

 Select all those labels (``Ctrl+right click`` on the widget):